shengye000/BeyondJenBot/README.md

 This is a Twitch Bot I made for [beyondtheed](https://www.twitch.tv/beyondtheed).
 She is a Splatoon 2 Salmon Run streamer, and we needed a bot mostly to keep track of viewers who want to play games with her and the number of games remaining before we rotate out new viewers.
-I will update the bot as the need for more commands show up, but currently, we have 5 main functions for the bot: Fun Counter, Yawn Counter, Queue, Game Counter, and Special Counter.
+I will update the bot as the need for more commands show up, but currently, we have 8 main functions for the bot: Fun Counter, Yawn Counter, Queue, Game Counter, Special Counter, Farm Counter, Swear Counter, and Miscellaneous.

 ## Installation